Mycobacterium pinnipedii

 Mycobacterium pinnipedii is a member of the Mycobacterium tuberculosis complex which primarily infects seals.
 It is a slowly growing Mycobacterium.
-The species is named after the Pinnipeds, the organisms from which M. pinnipedii was first isolated.
+The species is named after the pinnipeds, the organisms from which M. pinnipedii was first isolated.

-In 2014, a genetic study showed that Peruvian human skeleton dating to 1000 CE had been infected with a form of tuberculosis most closely related to M. pinnipedii, suggesting that seals had served as a vector for transmission of tuberculosis from the Old World to the New.
+In 2014, a genetic study showed that a Peruvian human skeleton dating to 1000 CE had been infected with a form of tuberculosis most closely related to M. pinnipedii, suggesting that seals had served as a vector for transmission of tuberculosis from the Old World to the New.